- This event has passed.

 Event is free but RSVPs are requested.

-Conversation following the lecture with Michael Cooperson, Associate Director, UCLA Stavros Niarchos Foundation Center for the Study of Hellenic Culture.
+Conversation following the lecture with Professor Michael Cooperson, Associate Director, UCLA Stavros Niarchos Foundation Center for the Study of Hellenic Culture.

 This lecture tackles the question of “authenticity” when writing crime novels set in the remote past.
 Agapitos’ three novels (published between 2003 and 2009 in Greece), that are set in the first half of ninth-century Byzantium during the rule of the last iconoclast emperor, Theophilos (r.
 829–842), form the basis of a lively discussion about the challenges of producing a satisfactory narrative.
 The fairly clear generic conventions of a traditional British-style mystery are not applicable to a medieval culture such as Byzantium, starting with the basic issue of the absence of detection and the relevant detective.
 Contemporary fans of crime fiction have broad expectations about what a detective novel should be, but they also want a feeling of “real” history in the narrative.
 In his novels, the speaker tackles this problem by employing various techniques derived from Byzantine rhetoric and narrative, while, at the same time using archaeological, historical and textual studies to offer a medieval yet contemporary crime story that feels medieval but is, in fact, postmodern.